-Garden Learning is a place where I can ask questions, learn about plants, the environment, and the world around me.
+Garden Learning WAS a place where I can ask questions, learn about plants, the environment, and the world around me.
 It is a place to share ideas, experiences and questions from my backyard garden and the local public gardens here in Minnesota like The Eloise Butler Wild Flower Garden or the more cultured gardens of the Minnesota Landscape Arboretum.

 The Eloise Butler Wild Flower Garden garden is part of the Minneapolis Public Park system and had its beginning in 1907.
 The Mn.
 Landscape Arboretum was established in 1957 as a research garden connected with the University of Minnesota.
 Each year people, especially young people visit the gardens to explore, learn, draw, and write.
 It is exactly what I like to do.